Do Go On - 400 - The Millennium Dome Heist

 I guess I can't.

-Brammy a car?
+Bram me a car?

 It's all very action movie and I love it.

-But these two attempted robberies and
+But these two attempted robberies and elaborate escapes were very cool,

-also really put this gang
+but also really put this gang on the Flying Squad's race.

-A gang capable of carrying out robberies.
+A gang capable of carrying out robberies, robberies.

 I love that you jumped in because I was about to.

-I've got to get in first.
+I got to get in first.

-A gang capable of carrying out robberies with this level of planning
+If a gang capable of carrying out robberies with this level of planning was definitely one to watch.

-This is from The Guardian again.
+This is from the Guardian again.

-When army bomb disposal experts attended the scene at Aylesbury,
+When Army Bomb Disposal experts attended the scene at Aylesbury,

 they found that the landmines were in fact, you'll love this, Dave,

-tinned Fray Bento's steak and kidney pies.
+tinned fraybentos steak and kidney pies.

 We don't have that kind of culture here.